conormxc/TD-project/README.md

-You will need Numpy and Pygame
-Run run.py to play
+You will need Numpy and Pygame, run run.py to play